zyzek/LEAPs/content/leaps/leap-3.md

 - What % of the sUSD supply goes to the Uniswap pool
 - What % of the sUSD supply goes to the ETH Market pool

 This information will help inform future incentive programs.
-The Uniswap pool rewards begin before the ETH Market Pool rewards to allow the supply of sUSD on OΞ to increase, enabling prospective Lyra LPs who are not SNX holders to swap ETH for sUSD in the Uniswap pool.
+The Uniswap pool rewards begin before the ETH Market Pool rewards to allow the supply of sUSD on OΞ to increase, enabling prospective Lyra LPs who are not SNX holders to acquire sUSD in the Uniswap pool.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Lyra currently exposes or the creations of new ones.-->